ubco-W2022T1-cosc301/project-group23/final_report_group23.md

 ![Barplot by Race](./images/Race%20Bar%20Plot2.png)
 ## **Figure 2**
-This plot shows Pearson's correlation coefficient among the five personality traits for each race.
-The darker colours represent a greater magnitude of correlation.
-All races show a weak positive correlation or no correlation among the five personality traits.
+This bar plot shows the mean factor scores for each of the five personality traits, separated by race.
+Error bars represent 98% confidence intervals.
+Compared to Figure 1, this plot makes it easier to see the differences between factor scores for each race.
+All races score similarly on each of the five personality traits.
 <br><br><br><hr />

 ![Correlation Plot by Race](./images/Race%20Correlation.png)
 ## **Figure 3**
+This plot shows Pearson's correlation coefficient among the five personality traits for each race.
+The darker colours represent greater magnitude of correlation.
+All races show a weak positive correlation or no correlation among the five personality traits.

 The American Indian or Alaska Native shows the strongest correlation (r = .42) between Extraversion and Agreeableness and the weakest correlation (r = .10) between Neuroticism and Openness.
 Asian shows the strongest correlation (r = .35) between Extraversion and Agreeableness and the weakest correlation (r = .11) between Neuroticism and Openness.
 Black or African American shows the strongest correlation (r = .34) between Agreeableness and Conscientiousness and the weakest correlation (r = .049) between Extraversion and Conscientiousness.
 Native Hawaiian or Other Pacific Islander shows the strongest correlation (r = .33) between Agreeableness and Conscientiousness and the weakest correlation (r = .026) between Neuroticism and Agreeableness.
 White shows the strongest correlation (r = .34) between Extraversion and Agreeableness and the weakest correlation (r = .059) between Openness and Conscientiousness.
 No particular correlation between personality traits is strongest or weakest for all races.

 However, all races show a stronger correlation between Extraversion and Agreeableness compared to other correlations between personality traits.
 Moreover, all races show a weaker correlation between Neuroticism and Openness and between Conscientiousness and Openness compared to other correlations between personality traits.